AlanSosa/Infinite-pew-pew-PC-Version/README.md

 <a name="getting-started"></a>
 ![getting-started](http://s24.postimg.org/reobgq88l/getting-started-header.png "Getting Started")

-Understanding the code is not gonna be a big deal, unless you reach the parts that I coded in a rush, anyway send me an e-mail everytime you feel confused, I'd be glad to help. <br /> You can start by understanding the RIE engine or go directly to the Game Code, both are in their respective folders.
+Understanding the code is not gonna be a big deal, unless you reach the parts that I coded in a rush, anyway send me an e-mail everytime you feel confused, I'd be glad to help.

+You can start by understanding the RIE engine or go directly to the Game Code, both are in their respective folders.
 But for more information about RIE I recommend you to check out it's [repository](http://github.com/AlanSosa/Rie-Engine) where you can find related documentation.

 Every class in the Game Code folder is documented, I really tried to explain what a class does so in order to know what an class does, just check the documentation that's inside of it.
 Every month I check the code and I do certain updates to the documentation, so check it you once in a while.